civetweb/civetweb/README.md

 Project Mission
 -----------------

-Project mission is to provide easy to use, powerful, embeddable web server with an MIT license.
+Project mission is to provide easy to use, powerful, C/C++ embeddable web server with optional CGI, SSL and Lua support and an MIT license.

 Where to find the official version?
 -----------------------------------